MP 5x2.7/1.2x5 S / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: